J00MZ/ml-sre/README.md

 ## FizzBuzz (SreRacha)

-The sreracha application seems to be trying to run version of the FizzBuzz programming challenge.
+The sreracha application seems to be trying to run a version of the FizzBuzz programming challenge.
 However, the output in [this](/tuboencabulate.png) screenshot suggests there is a bug in the code that results in output different than the FizzBuzz rules.

 The erroneous output: `SET 15 Fizz: OK`